Just Digital have proudly achieved ISO 9001, ISO 14001 and ISO 27001 certification, but what do they mean and why do they matter?

 Being ISO 14001 certified means organisations will have implemented an Environmental Management System (EMS).
 ISO 14001 helps provide a general framework that will then assist organisations in planning, implementing and improving their EMS and provide a reference for environmental improvement.

-There are 5 essential elements to achieve or maintain accreditation:
+There are 5 essential elements to achieve or maintain certification:

 Organisations that are ISO 14001 certified: